planetfederal/workshops/tutorials/censusmap/src/index.rst

      }
    });

 The combo box will be our drop-down list of available columns.
-When it is selected (vai the "select" event) it will merge the new column name into the WMS layer parameters.
+When it is selected (via the "select" event) it will merge the new column name into the WMS layer parameters.

 Now we wrap the map and drop-down into an application frame.